-- □ During the remainder of this session I will share (and model) a series of study skills activities and assignments. - ☐ I may not be able to discuss each one, but they are all available on my web site http://georgewoodbury.com - ☐ Click on the "Presentations" tab, they are at the top of the page.
+- The remainder of this talk will focus on a series of study skills activities and assignments.
+I may not be able to discuss each one, but they are all available on my web site -georgewoodbury.com - Click on the "Presentations" tab, they are at the top of the page.